hartmanbfl/transcript-translate-server/README.md

 ## Deployment
-Current hackathon 2023 version is deployed to render at https://debabel-server.onrender.com.
-For the render deployment, I added two entries to the environment:
-- .env file
-  - Make sure to put the URL of the client web application in the .env file as `DEBABEL_CLIENT_URL`.
-This is needed to generate the QR code properly.
-- google-api-credentials.json file (rename the JSON file that you generated with the Google Cloud Service Account)

 ### Steps for Deploying to Render
 Prerequisite:  ensure that you have a GitHub account in order to access the DeBabel repository